mahendrabairagi/DeeplensWorkshop/SageMakerImageClassification/ReadMe.md

 ```
 Next let’s define the network that we will use to train the dataset.
 For this tutorial, we will use ResNet network.
 ResNet is the default image classification model in Amazon SageMaker.
 In this step, you can customize the hyper parameters of the network to train your dataset.

 num_layers lets you define the network depth.
 ResNet supports multiple network depths.
-For example: 18, 34, 50, 101, 152, 200 etc. For this example we choose the network depth as 50.
+For example: 18, 34, 50, 101, 152, 200 etc. For this example we choose the network depth as 18 so that this model can be trained fast for the workshop purpose.
+In reality you may want to go with higher number but that may take hours for model to train.

 Next we need to specify the input image dimensions.
 The dataset that we used in this example has the dimensions 224 x 224 and has 3 color channels: RGB.